 In basic terms, biohazard cleanup is the thorough elimination of potentially dangerous biological substances.
 Any individual involved in a biohazard cleanup process faces the prospect of exposure to what are known as dangerous pathogens.
 These pathogens include bacteria and viruses that have the potential for causing disease, including serious and even potentially fatal illness.
 Because of the risks involved in the biohazard cleaning process, vital safety protocols must be implemented.
 These include the utilization of appropriate personal protective equipment.

-What is Personal Protective Equipment?
+What Is Personal Protective Equipment?

-Personal protective equipment, also referred to as PPE, is specially designed protective gear that in the case of biohazard cleanup guards against infection.
+Personal protective equipment also referred to as PPE, is specially designed protective gear that in the case of biohazard cleanup guards against infection.
 Personal protective equipment for this type of remediation work must be designed and constructed specifically to protect against biohazardous substances.
 For example, PPE created for a building construction site is not designed to meet the protection requirements associated with coming into contact with a biohazard and vice versa.

 When it comes to biohazard cleanup, the PPE at a minimum consists of:

-- Respirator of HEPA mask
+- The respirator of HEPA mask

 - Uniform, smock, or similar garment